Indika – remember me in your kingdom. Review / Games

 No, I can’t say that Indika would work better as a cartoon – that’s exactly what “almost interactive cinema”.
 Take away even minor interactivity from here, and it becomes completely boring.
 Still, even basic walking (there is a lot of it here – and no, you can run too) with the opportunity to sit on benches and admire the views is somewhat immersive.
 And then there are spatial puzzles – mostly quite simple, but there are also a couple of really witty ones related to that very devilry.

-There are also unexpected eight-bit style inserts with platforming elements, but there are also questions about them.
+There are also unexpected eight-bit style inserts with platforming elements, but there are also questions regarding them.
 Not to the inserts as such – they are nicely drawn and pleasantly break up the rather monotonous process of the main game – but rather to the general weaving of eight-bit elements into the game.
 This includes characteristic music, pixel fonts, and collecting objects, accompanied by a characteristic “set of points”, as if from “Sonic”.
 Moreover, underneath this lies a very clear plot basis and a very elegant line with a sensible conclusion, but the feeling of dissonance with such a neatly outlined world of pre-revolutionary (albeit fantasy) Russia does not leave.
 However, it is quite possible, only me – and this is my individual dissonance.

 #Notes from a Dead House

-It’s not just that I said above about the fantasy nature of Russia in Indika.
+It’s not just that I said above regarding the fantasy nature of Russia in Indika.
 For the first 20 minutes it seems that this is the most carefully depicted Russia of all the games: we carry potatoes, draw water from a well (five buckets in a row!), watch a church service – and all this in the most meticulously depicted interiors and in the midst of the painfully familiar March Central Russian muddy roads.

 But gradually details of a parallel reality emerge: then elements of steampunk in the form of numerous machines, some of which we will be allowed to steer; then an unnaturally huge dog that you have to run away from (one of the very few action scenes in the game).
 At some point, the degree of grotesquery will go off scale, and the line between reality and madness will begin to blur – fortunately, Indika will not slide into “game” at all and will still be able to maintain balance.
 The plot focus is blurred, but as far as the structure of the world is concerned, it holds up normally.